hareenl/gpt-plus/README.md

 ## Configuration
 Visit [OpenAI](https://platform.openai.com/account/api-keys) to generate an API Key.
 Add API key to .env file (hidden) located in the gpt-plus folder.
+Open and edit the files in terminal or by navigating to the directory in file browser.

 #### Example
 ```sh